TheBlackParrot/NoteTweaks/README.md

 # NoteTweaks
 This is a Beat Saber mod that lets you tweak various aspects of notes.

-Still heavily WIP, core stuff works tho

 ## Notes
-- I'm currently unsure if this conflicts with BeatSaberPlus's NoteTweaker module, or CustomNotes
+- I'm currently unsure if this conflicts with BeatSaberPlus's NoteTweaker module
 - Note Scaling is forcibly turned off if the Pro Mode, Strict Angles, or Small Notes modifiers are enabled
-- I haven't added any tweaks for chain *links* yet, these can be customized separately too!
 - UI is very rudimentary, I'll spice it up eventually.

 ## Configuration